 In a Curb Your Enthusiasm episode from 2007, Larry David and his wife Cheryl and their friends attend a ceremony to celebrate his public donation to the National Resources Defense Council, a non-profit environmental advocacy group.
 Little does he know that the actor Ted Danson, his arch-frenemy, also donated money, but anonymously.
 “Now it looks like I just did mine for the credit as opposed to Mr. Wonderful Anonymous,” David tells Cheryl.
 David feels upstaged, as if his public donation has been transformed from a generous gesture to an egotistical one.
 Cheryl says, about Danson, “Isn’t that great?
 He donated the whole wing.
 Didn’t want anybody to know.”
 “I didn’t need the world to know either!”
 David says.
 “Nobody told me I could be ‘anonymous’ and tell people!”
 He would have done it Danson’s way, he says, but, realizing the contradiction, he fumes, “You can’t have it halfway!
 You’re either anonymous, or you’re not.”
 What Danson did, David concludes, is “fake philanthropy and faux anonymity!”

-I thought of this scene after reading a 2018 study in Nature Human Behavior.
+I thought of this scene this week, after reading a new study in Nature Human Behavior.
 “People sometimes make their admirable deeds and accomplishments hard to spot, such as by giving anonymously or avoiding bragging,” write the authors—Moshe Hoffman, Christian Hilbe, and Martin A. Nowak, evolutionary biologists from Harvard University and the Institute of Science and Technology Austria.
 But if “we give to gain reputational benefits, why would we ever wish to hide the fact that we gave?”

 The answer to this question may seem less mysterious for anyone who’s seen that Curb episode, “The Anonymous Donor.”
 We “hide” the fact that we gave precisely for the reputational benefits.
 For example, at the ceremony, when Danson pops over to David, who’s chatting with then-California Senator Barbara Boxer, she calls Danson a “hero” and stands in awe of the altruism of his “anonymous” donation.
 Danson playfully shushes her—he’s meant to have only told one or two people but everyone seems to know.
 David can’t believe it, and later resolves to always donate anonymously for the sake of his reputation.